-FOR many people the wines of France are one of the reasons for visiting and living in this wonderful country, writes the Alcoholics Anonymous France South West Intergroup.
+FOR many people the wines of France are one of the reasons for visiting and living in this wonderful country, writes Alcoholics Anonymous in France.

 But what if the dream starts to be tainted by an uncontrollable desire to drink more and more and you, or somebody you know, find that drinking alcohol is causing a problem?